KDE/kdeconnect-kde/plugins/README.txt

-﻿Writting a plugin for KDE Connect
+Writting a plugin for KDE Connect
 =================================

 For the desktop client (this project):